node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

   as defined [here](https://github.com/troygoode/node-cors#configuration-options)

 httpNodeMiddleware
-: an HTTP middleware function that is added to all HTTP In nodes.
+: an HTTP middleware function, or array of functions, that is added to all HTTP In nodes.
   This allows whatever custom processing, such as authentication, is needed for the nodes.
 The format of the middleware function is documented [here](http://expressjs.com/guide/using-middleware.html#middleware.application).

       httpNodeMiddleware: function(req,res,next) {